Deportations of U.S. citizens in the second Trump administration

-Donald Trump supported taking away citizenship from Americans and storing citizens in foreign prisons noted for human rights abuses.
-Due to the Trump administration, naturalized citizens of multiple origins now carry their United States passports as proof of citizenship outside of the home, and those citizens avoid going out in public to limit contact by federal agents.
-Congressional Democrats challenged the Trump administration to justify the detention of U.S. citizens and have been blocked by the Trump administration from investigating, passing laws limiting abuses, or overseeing immigration actions affecting U.S. citizens.
-Trump, other Republicans, and Trump administration officials alternately confirmed, defended, and denied reports of American citizens were arrested, deported, and detained under immigration law.
+Congressional Democrats have challenged the Trump administration to justify the detention of U.S. citizens and have been blocked by the Trump administration from investigating, passing laws limiting abuses, or overseeing immigration actions affecting U.S. citizens.
+President Trump, other Republicans, and administration officials alternately confirmed, defended, and denied reports of American citizens being arrested, deported, and detained.
+Immigration and Customs Enforcement (ICE) was confirmed by independent review and U.S. judges to have violated laws including the Immigration Act of 1990 by interrogating and detaining people without warrants or review of their citizenship status.

-Civil rights activists compared the impact of ICE on American citizens to concentration camps such as Manzanar.
+The Trump administration's treatment of U.S. citizens has raised concerns among civil rights advocates.
+Some activists have compared the impact of ICE on American citizens to concentration camps such as Manzanar, where Japanese-Americans were interned during World War II.
 Between 110,000 and 120,000 U.S. citizens were imprisoned by the U.S. government during the internment of Japanese Americans for political reasons from 1942 to 1945.
-The Cato Institute called Trump's immigration regime damaging to American interests.
-The Trump administration's treatment of U.S. citizens raised concerns among civil rights advocates.
-Legal and immigration experts stated these legal violations were caused by Trump administration pressure to deport people quickly without safeguards.
+The Cato Institute called Trump's immigration policies damaging to American interests.
+Legal and immigration experts have stated that these legal violations were caused by Trump administration pressure to deport people quickly without safeguards.

-As of October 2025, the U.S. government was not tracking the number of detained or missing citizens.

 Background

 ICE history of deporting or detaining citizens

-USA border czar Tom Homan confirmed "many" American citizens have been arrested by ICE under President Trump.

-The Government Accountability Office (GAO), an independent non-partisan agency of the United States Congress, found up to 70 American US citizens were deported by ICE between 2015 and 2020.
+The Government Accountability Office (GAO), an independent non-partisan agency of the United States Congress, found that up to 70 U.S. citizens were deported by ICE between 2015 and 2020.
 In the same time period, ICE was confirmed to have arrested 674 potential U.S. citizens and detained 121.
-Investigators determined that both ICE and U.S. Customs and Border Protection (CBP) maintain poor and insufficient records, and the numbers may be higher.
-The GAO found ICE has defects and loopholes in their training and operations.
+Investigators determined that both ICE and U.S. Customs and Border Protection (CBP) maintain poor and insufficient records, and that the numbers may be higher.
+The GAO found that ICE has defects and loopholes in their training and operations.
 The Transactional Records Access Clearinghouse found ICE named 2,840 U.S. citizens as eligible for deportation between 2002 and 2017.
 Of those, 214 citizens were arrested by ICE.
-Based on research and surveys of immigration attorneys, Jacqueline Stevens of Northwestern University estimated 1% of all ICE detainees are U.S. citizens, based on pre-Trump presidents, but that the rates will increase under Trump's immigrant deportation program.

-Studies show that ICE and CBP have a history of racism and racial profiling among their rank and file, according to the American Immigration Lawyers Association.
+Based on research and surveys of immigration attorneys, Jacqueline Stevens of Northwestern University estimated that 1% of all ICE detainees are U.S. citizens, based on pre-2025 numbers, but that the rates would increase under the second Trump administration's more aggressive immigrant deportation program.
+The American Immigration Lawyers Association states that ICE and CBP have a documented history of racism and racial profiling among their rank and file.